LukeL152/logical-books_flask/README.md

 To run the tests:

-1. Activate your virtual environment: `source venv/bin/activate`
-2. Navigate to the project's root directory.
+1. Navigate to the project's root directory.
-3. Run the tests: `python3 -m pytest`
+2. Run the tests: `./venv/bin/python3 -m pytest`

 ## Deployment to EC2 (Debian/Ubuntu)